Catrike Villager Review

-Paint: Catrike pain jobs are a work of art, there is no one in the bike industry that is better maybe just equal to there paint jobs.
-There standard paint jobs is everything you want in a paint job, clean, consistent and durable along with seven colors to choose from.
-There double coat colors are OMG awesome, and have five more colors to choose from.
+Paint: Catrike paint jobs are a work of art, there is no one in the bike industry that is better, maybe just equal to their paint jobs.
+Their standard paint jobs is everything you want in a paint job; its clean, consistent and durable along with seven colors to choose from.
+Catrikes double coat colors are OMG awesome, and have five more colors to choose from.

 Brakes: Catrike chose Avid BB7 mechanical disc brakes with Avid Speed Dial brake levers.
 This combination stopped the trike consistently and had no brake rub.
 I have no issue with the mechanical brakes that Avid offers; they are simple, reliable and easy to adjust.
 A super convenient feature of the Avid mechanical brakes are that each brake pad can be adjusted independently so you can really dial in your brake adjustment.
 Catrike chose a simple Velcro strap that you wrap around one of the brake levers for your parking brake.
 I really like this because it is simple and adds no weight to the trike.
 This also allowed Catrike to be able to use a premium brake lever.
 ICE trike chose a different route by adding a brake to the rear wheel and a remote shifter to control the brake.
 This works well but added almost a pound to the ICE trikes.

-Ride: One thing I do with every trike is to make every effort to find out where that gone-too-far point is, that combination of speed and turning radius that has me holding my breath and wishing I had taken up knitting instead.
+Ride: One thing I do with every trike is to make every effort to find out where that gone-too-far point is.
+That combination of speed and turning radius that has me holding my breath and wishing I had taken up knitting instead.
 Just about any trike can be prodded into lifting a wheel if pushed far enough.
-The wider you make it, the more reclined you sit, the harder you have to push it in turn to get that wheel to come up.
-With this seat height of just over a foot, I was concerned about the handling of the Villager.
+The wider you make it and the more reclined you sit, the harder you have to push it in turn to get that wheel to come up.
+With this seat height of just over a foot, I was concerned about the handling of the Catrike Villager.
 I didn’t need to be.

 Sure, I was able to get the inside wheel to lift – but I had to really crank it hard in a turn, harder than I normally ever would, just to get it to come up even a little.
 Oh yes, toss in some bumpy downhill turns, have the rider lean to the outside, then we might see more air beneath the wheel – but it’s not something that will happen with normal riding.